Onion maggots are the larval form of the Delia antiqua, or onion fly.

 Crop rotation is your best defense against onion maggots.
 Since the adult forms can fly, there is only so much you can do.
 Row covers may help, but it is difficult to time their use properly.
 Yellow sticky traps can be used to monitor for adult flies.

-Luckily for Bay Area gardeners, our cool, wet winters slow larval growth.
-In our area, more damage occurs while onions are in storage than in the field.
+Luckily for most gardeners, cold, wet winters slow larval growth.
+More damage occurs while onions are in storage than in the field.
 You can protect your onion harvest from damage by thoroughly brushing off onions before putting them into storage, and regularly monitoring harvested onions.